-The Domain Settings page is where you manage your:
+The Domain Settings page is where you manage:

 NOTE: There's more to learn about domains and certificates and the role they play in your community environment.
-Check out Set Up HTTPS / SSL and Higher Logic Thrive Community CNAME/DNS Instructions to gain a better understanding of how these settings work with domains, certificates, and redirects.
+Check out Set Up HTTPS / SSL and CNAME and Domain Setup Instructions to gain a better understanding of how these settings work with domains, certificates, and redirects.

 - In the Admin Toolbar, click Admin.